-- Do not send unofficial copies of transcripts or grade slips; an official transcript from each college attended is required. - SIUC cannot request transcripts for students-federal law does not allow it. - SIUC must have official transcripts from each college attended, not just the last college transcript, even if it shows work from previous colleges.
-All transcripts cannot be more than thirty days old. - Do not wait to send only the final transcript; students may be admitted as much as a year in advance on a partial transcript, if eligible at the time, and then maintain eligibility.
+- Official copies of transcripts or grade slips are required from each college attended. - Students must request transcripts.
+Federal law does not allow SIUC to make this request. - Students may be admitted as much as a year in advance on a partial transcript, if eligible at the time, and then maintain eligibility through the subsequent submission of a final transcript.